-The Cathedral City Dispatch Center is staffed 24 hours a day, 7 days a week and currently employs 2 Dispatch Supervisors and 14 full time dispatchers.
-Along with dispatching for the Cathedral City Police they also handle all communications for Cathedral City Fire Department and the Desert Hot Springs Police Department.
+The Cathedral City Dispatch Center is staffed 24 hours a day, 7 days a week and currently employs 1 Sergeant and 10 full time dispatchers.
+Along with dispatching for the Cathedral City Police, they handle all communications for the Cathedral City Fire Department.
 Our staff of dispatchers answers approximately 13,000 emergency and non-emergency phone calls a month.
 Click here for our call stats.

 It is the responsibility of the police dispatcher to quickly and accurately identify the nature of each call.
 The dispatcher is the critical link between the citizen and the first responder in the field.
-Dispatchers are also responsible for tracking field units and their assignments with the use of a computer aided dispatch system and a newly upgraded radio system – ERICA.
+Dispatchers are also responsible for tracking field units and their assignments with the use of a computer-aided dispatch system and a newly upgraded radio system – PSEC.